The Fibre Garden : canadian rustic wool

 canadian rustic wool

-Thick and chunky rustic roving.
-Current batch has a moderate amount of vegetation.
+Thick and chunky Rustic Roving.
+Current batch contains a fair amount of vegetation.

-Micron count for Corriedale can vary, but we are guessing this is in the 28 to 30 range.
-Staple length is around 3 inches.
-Wet-felting properties are very good.
-An excellent core wool for needle-felting.
+Micron count is usually in the 23 to 31 range (comparable to Corriedale) with a staple length of 3 to 6 inches.
+Wet-felting properties are good.
+A good core wool for needle-felting.

 PRODUCT of CANADA